 The Women’s Foundation of Minnesota invites men to join us as partners and activators on the Road to Transformation through a series of events designed specifically to engage men and boys as leaders in building healthy communities where all people can thrive.
 In this series of conversations, the Women’s Foundation of Minnesota joins with A Call to Men, an internationally recognized leader in training men and boys to listen, learn, and act to end gender-based violence and discrimination.
-The host committee for this series includes: Ramsey County Attorney John Choi, Lucas Erickson, George D. Martin, Drake Powe, Dr. Michael Resnick, Bill Sands, Roderic Southall, Pheng Thao, Craig Warren, and Jeremy Wells.
+The host committee for this series includes: Ramsey County Attorney John Choi, Lucas Erickson, Geore D. Martin, Drake Powe, Dr. Michael Resnick, Bill Sands, Roderic Southall, Pheng Thao, Craig Warren, and Jeremy Wells.

 The series of critical conversations for, by, and with men invites men and boys as critical leaders and our partners to transform our culture and create a safe and healthy Minnesota for all.